 - 8:00 pm – The Starbirds

-The WVYB Symphonic Band will also perform with the Sp’akwus Slulem (Eagle Song Dancers) and the West Vancouver Youth Band, with the exact time to be determined.
+The WVYB Symphonic Band also performed with the Sp’akwus Slulem (Eagle Song Dancers) and the West Vancouver Youth Band.

 Getting to the Bridge Festival